What Are The Differences Between Brown Recluse Spiders And Black Widow Spiders?

 The venom of a brown recluse bite is associated with necrosis.
 While only a small percentage of brown recluse bites cause flesh to rot, it can happen.
 A bite from a brown recluse can be mild to intense, and the pain can last for several hours.
 The skin should redden and there should be a burning or itching sensation.
 In the center of the wound, a white blister will develop.
 If this turns into an open wound, it is a strong sign that necrosis is taking place below the surface.
 This necrosis can lead to a disfiguring wound.

 If you are bitten by either of these two spiders, seek medical assistance immediately.

 A black widow spider develops a tangled web and hangs in the middle upside down.
 It prefers to be outside and will only go into a home accidentally.
-Look for this spider in brush and in shaded locations.
+Look for this spider in brush and shaded locations.
 It may also hide under a rock or other object on the ground, so be careful when you turn things over.

-Control For Poisonous Spiders
+Control For Venomous Spiders

 If you see either of these dangerous spiders on your property or in your home, contact a pest control company immediately.
 The methods and protocols used by professionals work to monitor for spider activity.
 DIY methods are untrustworthy because, without accurate monitoring, there is no way to know if the threat has been eliminated.

 For home and business owners in Illinois, Indiana, and Kentucky, reach out to Action Pest Control for industry-leading pest control solutions for all spider pests.

 “ Your PEST CONTROL deserves a ten star rating!!!!!”

 “ I wanted to tell you that we really enjoy having Jason as our technician.
 He is polite, professional and easy to talk to about any issues or concerns.
 Please give him a pat on the back from us for his good work.
 Thanks very much.”